Rebecca M. Calisi Rodríguez

 Tamara Y. Swaab

-Associate Professor - Department of Psychology & the Center for Mind and Brain at UC Davis
+Professor - Department of Psychology & UC Davis Center for Mind and Brain

 Tamara Y Swaab, PhD, is Professor in the Dept. of Psychology and the Center for Mind and Brain at UC Davis.
 She earned her PhD in Cognitive Neuroscience at The Max Planck Institute for Psycholinguistics and the University of Nijmegen, The Netherlands.